myvm-solutions/polaris-confmgr/README.md

 ```

 ### Configuration
-The polaris-confmgr config is closely tied to polaris-gslb load-balancer config
-file (polaris-lb.yaml), with a couple additional settings.
-Additionally, the 'members'
-section is moved to a separate file for more flexibility.
+The polaris-confmgr config is closely tied to polaris-gslb [LB configuration](https://github.com/polaris-gslb/polaris-gslb/wiki/LB-configuration) file (polaris-lb.yaml), with a couple additional settings.
+Also, the 'members' section is moved to a separate file for more flexibility.

-Clone the repository and copy the files settings.yaml.dist and data.yaml.dist to
+Clone the repository and copy the file settings.yaml.dist to settings.yaml,
-settings.yaml and data.yaml, respectively.
+and data.yaml.dist to data.yaml.
 Edit both files as necessary.

 Run polaris-confmgr.py, which will load the settings and data files, and generate
 the polaris-lb.yaml file based on DNS resolution of all members in the data file.